xiaoyeli/superlu_dist/README.md

 to make the BLAS library from the routines in the
 ` CBLAS/ subdirectory.`

 1.3.
+External libraries.
-External libraries: Metis and ParMetis.
+  1.3.1 Metis and ParMetis.

-If you will use Metis or ParMetis ordering, you will need to install them yourself.
+If you will use Metis or ParMetis for sparsity ordering, you will need to install them yourself.
 Since ParMetis package already contains the source code for the Metis library, you can just download and compile ParMetis from: